Nonparametric Identification of First-Price Auction with Unobserved Competition: A Density Discontinuity Framework: Introduction

 The discontinuity design (DD) literature has expanded rapidly in recent years; interested readers are encouraged to refer to review papers by Imbens and Lemieux (2008), Kleven (2016) and Jales and Yu (2017).
-Recent auction applications include Coviello and Marinello (2014), and Choi, Neisheim and Razul (2016).
-As in the DD literature, this paper employs jump sizes for identification purposes - more specifically, to identify the probability that $N=n$.
-However, this paper departs from the DD literature by considering an unknown number of density discontinuities with unknown location, which identify the support of $N$.
+Recent auction applications include Coviello and Marinello (2014), Choi, Neisheim and Rasul (2016) and Kawai, Nakabayashi, Ortner and Chassang (2023).
+As in the DD literature, this paper employs jump sizes for identification purposes --- more specifically, to identify the participation distribution.
+However the structural nature of our paper departs from this literature.

-The remainder of the paper is organized as follows.
-In Section 2, we describe the benchmark model.
-In Section 3, we extend our analysis to auction models with endogenous competition generated by reserve price or entry cost, for when buyers can or cannot observe competition.
-Section 4 reports the results of our empirical application.
-Section 5 concludes.
-We also include a proof section that contains all proofs omitted in the main text.
-A discontinuity detection algorithm, which also compute a discontinuous density estimator, is presented in the appendix.
+\paragraph{Remainder of the paper.} The next section states our identification results for the baseline model while Section 3 focuses on buyer uncertainty and unobserved heterogeneity.
+Section 4 reports our estimation results and Section 5 concludes the paper.
+Appendix A describes the estimation procedure and reports the results of related simulation experiments.
+Appendix B groups some remaining proofs.